Downfall (2004 film): Plot

 When General Helmuth Weidling learns he has been sentenced to death for allegedly moving his command post, he reports to the Führerbunker to clear himself.
-His action impresses Hitler who promotes him commander of Berlin's defence.
-When Hitler learns Steiner's weakened forces didn't counter-attack as ordered, Hitler launches into a furious tirade, denouncing his generals and for the first time openly acknowledges the war is lost.
+His action actually impresses Hitler, who promotes him commander of Berlin's defence.
+Weidling mutters that he would have rather the Führer carry out his death sentence instead.

+When Hitler learns Steiner's weakened forces did not counter-attack as ordered, he launches into a furious tirade, denouncing his generals and for the first time openly acknowledges the war is lost.
 He promises to commit suicide rather than surrender or leave Berlin.

-SS-Brigadeführer Wilhelm Mohnke asks Propaganda Minister Joseph Goebbels to stop sending inexperienced soldiers into the fighting but Goebbels replies he has no sympathy and that the German people, who proved weaker than their enemies, deserve their fate.
+SS-Brigadeführer Wilhelm Mohnke asks Propaganda Minister Joseph Goebbels to stop sending inexperienced soldiers into the fighting, but Goebbels replies he has no sympathy and that the German people, who proved weaker than their enemies, deserve their fate.
 Hitler receives a message from Reichsmarschall Hermann Göring, requesting state leadership for himself in the absence of Hitler's freedom of action.
 Hitler orders Göring's arrest for treason.
-Speer makes a final visit to the Führerbunker and admits he's defied the scorched earth order.
-Hitler, emotionally overcome by the betrayal, dismisses Speer without punishment.
+Speer makes a final visit to the Führerbunker and admits he has defied the scorched earth order.
+Hitler, emotionally overcome by the betrayal, dismisses Speer without punishment and lets him leave Berlin.

 Hitler learns of Himmler's secret negotiations with the Allies and orders his execution.
 SS physician Obergruppenführer Ernst-Robert Grawitz is refused permission by Hitler to leave Berlin.
-Fearing Allied reprisal, he kills himself and his family with hand grenades.
-Hitler discovers Fegelein's plans to desert and has him executed despite Eva's pleas.
+Fearing Soviet reprisal, he kills himself and his family with hand grenades.
+Hitler discovers Fegelein's plans to desert and has him executed despite Braun's pleas.